 The sectarians will never address theoretical concerns in any of this, as it is just as much protecting itself from the interrogation of theory as it is trying to assert its own dominance.
 It can not actually bring itself to analyze or question its political history.
 It will only use character assassination against its critics in order to dodge the arguments they have brought forth.
 You could call this “character assassination”, too, that I would making such claims about sectarians, if not for the fact that the critical theory, in the first place, substantively addresses the politics of the sectarians.
 These sectarians are refusing to address the critique, and can only insist that the CIA or some other nefarious force produced it, and is solely responsible for any seeming contradiction among leftists.
 This defense itself is so curious and transparently maladaptive that we have no choice but to ask ourselves why it resists interrogation so fiercely.

 Then, it is the case that the total Marxist and communist critique must find a way to assess “superstructural” matters that cut beyond reified appearance.
-There are relations that can not so totally summed up through analysis of economic data.
+There are relations that can not so totally be summed up through analysis of economic data.
 We have to interrogate how “material” reality shows itself in our behavior and in our thinking.
 A critical analysis of our thinking can be a path back to what materially grounds us.
-We can trace what our left formations do, through their professed ideology and thinking, back to the “base”, if only when such a maladaptive pattern erupts and cleary acts as a roadblock to advancing in society.
+We can trace what our left formations do, through their professed ideology and thinking, back to the “base”, if only when such a maladaptive pattern erupts and clearly acts as a roadblock to advancing within and against society.
+This is not a totalized account of how capitalism absolutely conditions all thought in society in an entirely predicable way, but is selectively directed to where things have gone awry, and in that case is only theory creating a bridge towards new practice.

-A hardened fetish form of organization, conducive to capitalist, class, and patriarchal relations, has cemented itself as the most visible symbol of attack against the system.
-It is now more truthfully our greatest stumbling block.
+A hardened fetish-form of organization, conducive to capitalist, class, and patriarchal relations, that does not accurately reproduce in consciousness its real internal social dynamics, has cemented itself as the most visible symbol of attack against the system.
+It is now more so our greatest stumbling block.
 The outside world has already been inoculated against it, so this now is only an internal struggle among leftists.
 The point of critical intervention is to figure out how to return to the world and bypass the system’s immunization.
+That Marxism can’t perfectly analyze these conditions is irrelevant, but that pervasive certainty is also a part of the kind of thinking that we must attack.
+There are no perfect solutions.
+Marxism must be on the side of contemplating its own errors, and not ceding to the idea that master experts can protect us from social dissonance.
+This acceptance is likewise the path to growth.
+Better to have a society of people struggling for answers together, than to have one assured and quieted to the need for struggle by father figures, who only demonstrate mastery through fetishistic illusions that necessarily disguises social reality.